Loizzus/EnterpriseDockerSetup/README.md

 ```

 ### Node.js
-In my case there isn't a lot to backup in node because my data is all stored in a database, I don't have any loose files.
-If I make changes to my node code I just copy it into the appropriate node folder using WinSCP then command line to the folder to:
+In my case there isn't a lot to backup in node because my data is all stored in a database, I don't have any files that node creates that I want to keep.
+If I make changes to my node code I just copy them it into the bind mount folder using WinSCP then use command line to:
 ```
+$ cd /var/lib/nodejs
 $ docker-compose down
 $ docker-compose up -d
 ```

+### NginX
+This is an important container when using Docker.

+## Backing up your Synology
+After you have backed up all your Docker files to Synology find a good cloud storage provider, set them up in Hyper Backup and configure your backup task to upload everything to the cloud on a regular basis.